What harmful conditions do the guards have? Harmful production factors

 • what information is indicated in the direction;

-• which medical institution conducts examinations;
+• what medical institution conducts examinations;

 Medical examinations